What Is a Red Herring?

 A red herring IPO stock has both investment and regulatory implications for newly minted IPO companies, and any investors who may be interested in steering some portfolio cash into these companies.

 An initial public offering is the process through which a private company goes public, with shares of the company’s stock available to the investing public.
-The term “initial public offering” simply refers to a new stock issuance, which allows corporations to raise money through the sale of company stock.
+The term “initial public offering” simply refers to a new stock issuance on a public exchange, which allows corporations to raise money through the sale of company stock.